Cost to Taxpayers = Government Intrusion and Restrictions

 No other current U.S. farm program imposes government controls on how much of a commodity can legally be sold.
 The government controls domestic production by giving each sugar processor an “allotment”—it is illegal for the processor to sell more than that amount of sugar, regardless of supply and demand conditions.

-Taxpayer costs have risen to nearly $300 million just since July because of the U.S. sugar program and over the next several years, the Congressional Budget Office forecasts $239 million in future sugar program taxpayer expenses.
+Taxpayer costs rose to nearly $300 million in fiscal year 2013 because of the U.S. sugar program, and over the next several years, the Congressional Budget Office forecasts $239 million in future sugar program taxpayer expenses.

 Learn more about government intrusion on U.S. sugar policy here.